• Skip to primary navigation

 • Let the puff pastry come to room temperature for around 10-15 minutes before you start baking.
 This will make it easier to work with and less likely to crack.

 • For an extra clean cut, use dental floss to cut your pinwheels.
-All you need to do is place it underneath the pastry log where you want to cut it then cross the two ends over one another to create a loop.
-This doesn't put pressure on the pastry the same way that a knife does, so it'll help to prevent squashed pinwheels.
+All you need to do is place it underneath the pastry log where you want to cut it, then cross the two ends over one another to create a loop.
+This alleviates the pressure that you'd get using a knife, so it'll help to prevent squished pinwheels.

-• For extra crispy, extra golden pinwheels, make sure to brush them with an egg wash before you bake them.
+• For extra crispy, golden brown pinwheels, make sure to brush them with an egg wash before you bake them.

-• If you don't want to dust the pinwheels, you can mix powdered sugar with water to create a glaze to drizzle over them.
+• Instead of dusting the pinwheels with sugar, you can mix powdered sugar with water to create a glaze to drizzle over instead.

 pumpkin pie pinwheels on a white surface